zenzue/Swagger-Hunter/README.md

 Swagger Hunter is a single-file Python tool to **discover Swagger/OpenAPI** and run **professional-grade API security tests** against systems you own or have written permission to assess.

 > ⚠️ Use responsibly.
 Obtain written permission before testing any non-owned system.
+> ⚠️ There has some fault positive.
+Just v1

 ---